Financial Literacy Month

 “The holiday season—one of the most stressful times of year—can quickly go from happy Noël to nightmare before Christmas when the bills arrive.
 With Scrooge’s Christmas we can add cheer (instead of fear) to the holidays and prepare our finances for what will inevitably come in the near months.”

-If you live in any other Alberta community, complete “The Holiday Spending Treadmill” course for free online and still be entered in the draw to win $500.
+Complete “The Holiday Spending Treadmill” course for free online and be entered in the draw to win $500.

 Money Mentors Top 3 Financial Literacy Online Courses